 Baking Soda Poultice

-- Mix a few teaspoons of baking soda with water
+- Mix a tablespoon of baking soda with a few teaspoons of water

 - Stir into a fairly thick paste